MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-enterprise-manage-ssas.md

 - You can use the [Azure AD Connect](/azure/active-directory/hybrid/how-to-connect-sync-whatis) tool to synchronize local accounts to your Azure AD tenant.

    The Azure AD Connect tool provides options for directory synchronization and setting up authentication.
 Options include password hash sync, pass-through authentication, and federation.
-If you're not a tenant admin or a local domain administrator, contact your IT admin to help with configuration.
+If you're not an admin or a local domain administrator, contact your IT admin to help with configuration.

    Using Azure AD Connect ensures that the UPN matches between Azure AD and your local Active Directory instance.